nekonata-team/nekonata_core/packages/nekonata_map/README.md

 This can integrate platform maps.

 Any images can use as map marker.
-Also you can use platform specific marker
+Also you can use platform specific marker.

+This package depends on latlong2.

 ## Getting Started